roman-milk/roman-milk.github.io/caught-and-exposed.md

+===

- ****** Caught and Exposed Ch.
-03 ****** byStoryTeller07© The instructions were received and understood.
+The instructions were received and understood.
 There was no choice but accept the next challenge.
 Each had been allusive as to meaning, and this was no exception, though more dangerous.
 Mister Smith had reminded her to use all that she had learnt so far about herself and others.
 Good advice if she could just work out what that was.

  Walking into the exclusive hotel wasn't such an ordeal it was the exacting challenge that was daunting.
 Deirdre's gait was less strident showing how less self-assured she was.
 She let the hem of the skirt ride up as she sat down.
 She looked around as though expecting someone, at the same time looking over the customers in the bar.